JannesSP/Pythools/README.md

 *   [GPUtil](https://github.com/anderskm/gputil)
     *   [Download on Conda](https://anaconda.org/conda-forge/gputil)

-## cProDir
+## createPro
-cProDir can be used to create your project directory structure for better navigation and reproducibility in your projects.
+createPro can be used to create your project directory structure for better navigation and reproducibility in your projects.
-This way uniformity is insured thoughout all your projects.
+This way uniformity is insured throughout all your projects.
 You have the possibility to link your resource data or to use a precreated empty git remote repository to add a version control to your project.
+If you dont add a relative or absolute path or you are using git, the project will be created in your current working directory.

 ## Patch Notes
+*   0.4.1
+    * fixed issue in path creation, now using os.path.join()
 *   0.4
     * added latex project documents generation
     * additional information like author, supervisor, organisation, etc can be added
     * print the system specs in the README.md
+*   0.3
-*   0.3 connect your newly generated project to a precreated empty remote git repository like github
+    * connect your newly generated project to a precreated empty remote git repository like github

 ## Usage
 <pre>
-usage: cProDir.py [-h] (-p PATH_TO_PROJECT/PROJECT_NAME | -g GIT_URL)
+usage: createPro.py [-h] (-p PATH_TO_PROJECT/PROJECT_NAME | -g GIT_URL)
                   [-pd SHORT_DESCRIPTION] [-l PATH] [-ml TRAINDATA VALDATA] [-i LIST] [-a NAME] [-s NAME] [-org NAME] [-oid ORCID] [-tex] [-sp] [-v]

-cProDir.py helps you with Creating your PROject DIRectory with good structure for better navigation and reproducibility.
+createPro.py helps you with Creating your PROject DIRectory with good structure for better navigation and reproducibility.

 optional arguments: